 - Battery operated, so the cost might add up over time

 The oscillating movement of the ZAAP TX-5000 makes it suitable for aiding in weight loss efforts.
 You can easily earn a calorie deficit whilst using this machine for just a few minutes each day.
-Handlebars give you the added boost of confidence you need to step on the vibration plate.
+Handlebars give you the added boost of confidence you need to step on the TX-5000.
 Hold on if you’re feeling off balance or challenge yourself to use it standing still.

 - Machine weight 28 kg